sPuntinG/BiolPostgrad_Rworkshop2023/README.md

 + Data types (classes): know that they exist and have a rough understanding of what they mean
 + R functions and R packages

-#### ✍🏽 Registration and additional info
+#### ✍🏽 Registration
-More detailed information is available on the event **registration** page: https://www.eventbrite.com.au/e/535202784937/
-Please register by **Tuesday 14 February 2023** so we can better manage the logistics!
+Please register your interest here (Google form): https://forms.gle/8xBemTQdYdM4beFJ9 Initially opening to the School of Biology first but will extend to others depending on interest (we are limited by room capacity)

 -------------------------------------
 <div align="center">